DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 *extra info:* it should actually be`192.168.1.8:80`, with the port 80 we see in the compose being used in the url too.
-But since port 80 is the default http port, it is what browser goes for by default.
+But since port 80 is the default http port, it is what browsers go for anyway.

 # Moving beyond terminal